presleyp/Speriment/README.md

     `npm install speriment`

 6. Run your Python script.
+It's important to do this after installing Speriment.
+If you accidentally do it in the wrong order, you can always rerun the script.

     `cd ~/myproject`

     `python myscript`

 7. Enter the PsiTurk shell.
+If you're using a MySQL database, start its server first with `mysql.server start`.

     `psiturk`

 8. In the PsiTurk shell, turn on the server and, if you're using a tunnel, open a tunnel.

     `server on`

     `tunnel open`